 What exactly is a network administrator?

-- Installing network and computer systems
+- Upgrading and repairing computer networks

 Analyzing and critical thinking

 Network admins need to explore and solve problems logically and consistently. “[The] ability to take the concepts you’ve learned in school and understand how they work and affect other concepts is the bread and butter of being a network administrator,” says Brad Meyer, systems administrator at TechnologyAdvice.
 Even if you don’t yet know the solution, he believes thinking critically will help you get there.

 Network admins juggle several projects, people and problems simultaneously.
 This means it’s essential to be organized in the present and looking ahead to prepare for what’s coming next.
 It’s like spinning plates—with a little practice, a network admin can keep everything balanced.